 Disney Plus error code 39

 But this one typically revolves around streaming Disney Plus via its Xbox One app.
-First, make sure you aren’t currently streaming via PC, mobile, or any other devices while using the Xbox One app.
+First, make sure you aren’t currently streaming via PC, mobile, or any other devices simultaneously while using the Xbox One app.
 If that still doesn’t work – try changing HDMI port on your TV to your Xbox.
 It’s a minor change, but could fix error code 39.

 Disney Plus error code 41